 The other walk option will take us a short distance away to the mountain town of Madonna di Campiglio where we’ll use a funicular cable car to transport us up to our trailhead.
 The walk will lead us across one of the most spectacular landscapes in Italy, high above the treeline and weaving among towering granite pillars.
 The Brenta group is one of the most photographed mountain landscapes in the world, and we’ll literally be “in the postcard” as we trek between the breathtaking crags.
 You’ll have many chances to take your very own “postcard” photos of the scenery!
 We’ll have a hearty lunch at a stone and log mountain “rifugio” and then continue on our path, with dramatic views in every direction.

-Eventually we’ll all board our coach and continue deeper into the mountains to Castelrotto, our home for the next few days.
-Our route to Castelrotto takes us to the northeast past the far northern outposts of Trento and Bolzano.
+Eventually we’ll all board our coach and continue deeper into the mountains to Ortisei, our home for the next few days.
+Our route to Ortisei takes us to the northeast past the far northern outposts of Trento and Bolzano.
 The views along our route are gorgeous and provide typical landscapes of green mountain valleys lined by soaring vertical rock walls.
 Vineyards, towns, and orchards are sprinkled between large forested tracts.
 We’ll soon be into the Italian Regione of Alto Adige, also known as the SudTirol or South Tyrol, which straddles the border with Austria to the North.
 The Austrian influence is strong here, both in the language and the food.
-Castelrotto, situated in a lovely secluded mountain valley, is perhaps the most picturesque alpine town in all of the Dolomites.
+Ortisei, situated in a lovely secluded mountain valley, is one of the most picturesque alpine towns in all of the Dolomites.
 With winding cobblestone streets, an abundance of shops and cozy family ristorante, flowerboxes on nearly every windowsill, and towering peaks in every direction, this town is a magical bit of northern Italian ambiance.

-After checking into our quaint mountain hotel, we’ll be free for the evening to wander the town and find a perfect little place for dinner.
+After checking into our 4 Star mountain spa hotel, we’ll settle into a dinner at the hotel, refueling after our exciting day.
 You’ll find that the cuisine has made a definite shift towards the Austrian influence as we’re now much farther into the Alps.
 Relax and enjoy, today you earned your dinner!

 Day 5 - Alpi di Suisi, Schlern Plateau, Sassolungo